notaryproject/.github/CONTRIBUTING.md

 ### Develop, Build, and Test

 Write code on the new branch in your fork.
+You can try to build the notation project locally by following the [Building guide](https://github.com/notaryproject/notation/blob/main/building.md)

 Unit test cases should be added to cover the new code.
 For PR in [notation](https://github.com/notaryproject/notation), end-to-end (e2e) test cases should be added, see [e2e quick start](https://github.com/notaryproject/notation/blob/main/test/e2e/README.md)

 ### Keep sync with upstream